MTarekM/AFCM-Egypt_iGEM_2021/README.md

 This runs the generator function and performs the independent and epistatic effects predictions.
 The notebook is based on an example with the Oligopeptide transport ATP-binding protein AmiE.
+#Function_Encoder2 > Provides epistatic predictions based on coupling potential four only mutated positions vs Encoder that provides coupling potentials for the whole protein sequence.
+Where the Encoder provides more accurate predictions, while Encoder2 is more time-efficient.

 2-Functions_for_Global_Evo_features.ipynb